jdb130496/code-snippets/README.md

-Dhawal Bakshi - Code Snippets - Updated 13-07-2024 - Includes excel 365 new functions examples and excel-python interface examples
+Dhawal Bakshi - Code Snippets - Updated 13-07-2024 - Includes examples of excel 365 new functions / excel-python interface (xlwings python package and corresponding addin with the same name in excel).